Dealing with a loss can be hard for us all

 It may be especially hard to explain to a person with a learning disability that a friend or family member has passed away.

-The following guides have been created by the HSC Bereavement Network, Northern Health and Social Care Trust and NHS Wales.
+The following guides have been created by the HSC Bereavement Network, Northern Health and Social Care Trust, NHS Wales and Change.